DataDog/browser-sdk/packages/rum/README.md

 ### Initialization parameters

-Call the initialization command to start tracking, the following parameters are available:
+Call the initialization command to start tracking.
+The following parameters are available:

 `applicationId`
 : Required<br/>